-Do: Contact staff before ordering windows, or removing original windows if the original windows are beyond repair.
+Do: Contact staff before ordering windows, or removing windows.

-Do: Make repairs to original windows rather than replacing them.
+Do: Make repairs to original windows rather than replace them.

 Do: Design building additions that are compatible with the design of the structure and complementary to the streetscape.

 Do: Use appropriate designs for the building type.
 Example - A simple front porch design is compatible with a small cottage style house.